 5.19.D MS&I personnel actions should be planned and performed in such a way to avoid the possibility of human induced equipment faults; as they have the potential to lead to the failure, or unavailability of safety related equipment or systems required to cope with an accident.
 These human errors can occur during all MS&Iactvities (testing, repair, inspections or calibration).
 Particularly important are human interactions that have the potential to result in the simultaneous unavailability of multiple trains of safety systems.
-These are known as human e e induced common cause failures.
+These are known as human induced common cause failures.

-1 The following three steps establish three-way communication: (i) clear delivery of the message by the sender; (ii) acknowledgement and repeat back by the receiver that the message is clearly understood; and (iii) confirmation of the acknowledgement by the sender.
+The following three steps establish three-way communication: (i) clear delivery of the message by the sender: (ii) acknowledgement and repeat back by the receiver that the message by the sender; (ii) acknowledgement and repeat back by the receiver that the message is clearly understood; and (iii) confirmation of the acknowledgement by the sender.
 This final step is also the final command to proceed to the action stated in the message.